Windows 11 23H2 new features and changes (September 2023 update)

 It’s important to note the ability to backup apps is only available for Microsoft Store apps, not legacy Win32 applications.
 However, the system will be able to remember the non-Microsft Store apps (Win32 programs), but instead of restoring them, when clicking the app icon after the restoration, you will be directed to download the installer from the app’s website.

-In this new version of the operating system, Microsoft is also updating the Settings app with a new “Dynamic Lighting” page that will make it possible to manage lighted accessories without third-party tools.
+In this new version of the operating system, Microsoft is also updating the Settings app with a new “Dynamic Lighting” page that makes it possible to manage lighting accessories without third-party tools.

 Dynamic lighting settings